GNOME/gnome-builder/libide/buildsystem/OVERVIEW.md

 ## ide-configuration-manager.c

-Manages all configurations for the project, and reads/writes the .buildconfig file.
+Manages all configurations for the project, which can be provided by plugins that implement the IdeConfigurationProvider interface.

 ## ide-configuration.c

-An individual configuration that was loaded/persisted to the .buildconfig file.
+An individual configuration that has information about how the project should be built, such as what options to pass to configure and which runtime to use.

 ## ide-configuration-provider.*